DURATION

 Day 8

-Hike the Horton Plains to Misty Mountain Lodge
+Hike the Horton Plains and the Pekoe Trail

 Hiking

 Head to Horton Plains National Park and venture into Sri Lanka’s highest and most isolated plateau, hidden away in the Central Highlands.
 At an elevation of 2100m-2300m, this protected area is covered by montane grassland and cloud forest which is rich in endemic plants, insects and birds.
-Large herds of Sri Lankan sambar deer are also commonly spotted.
-You'll hike a sizeable section of the Pekoe Trail, Sri Lanka's newly launched long-distance trekking route, with plenty of stops to enjoy this unique natural environment.
-Contemplate the vertiginous views from the 'World's End' viewpoint – a sheer drop of 1050m – then cross the famous Devil's Staircase and enjoy a panoramic picnic from the highest tea plantation in Sri Lanka.
-A final push will take you to your base for tonight – the isolated Misty Mountain Lodge, a simple accommodation surrounded only by mountains, waterfalls and untouched greenery, totally cut off from any town by about 1hr drive or 3hr walk.
+Large herds of Sri Lankan sambar deer as well as elusive leopards are also occasionally spotted.
+Contemplate the scenic views from the 'World's End' viewpoint – a sheer drop of 1050m – before hiking a sizeable section of the Pekoe Trail, Sri Lanka's newly launched long-distance trekking route, with plenty of stops to enjoy this unique natural environment.
+Descend via the famous Devil's Staircase as enjoy the views from the highest tea plantations in Sri Lanka.
+Your base tonight is a local guesthouse, a simple accommodation surrounded only by mountains, waterfalls and untouched greenery, totally cut off from any town by about 1hr drive or 3hr walk.

 Day 9